More than 5,000 stillbirths occur each day, nearly half of which happen during labor and birth.

 Stillbirths have been overlooked as a global public health crisis, in spite of the fact that often highly-preventable solutions overlap with maternal and newborn health interventions.
 Social taboos and stigma remain a challenge and are culturally variant.
 The stillbirth rate is a sensitive indicator of quality of care in pregnancy and at birth.

-number of stillbirths that occur each year
+number of stillbirths that occurred in 2021

 High number of preventable stillbirths

 An estimated 1.9 million stillbirths occur annually, 89 percent of which occur in low- and lower-middle-income countries and 77 percent of which occur in sub-Saharan Africa and Southern Asia.
 Over 45% of all stillbirths occur during labor and birth.
 The most common causes of stillbirth are similar to those that also kill mothers and newborns, such as maternal infections (notably syphilis and malaria), non-communicable diseases, and obstetric complications.
 Only 7 percent are due to congenital disorders, but some of these are also preventable*.

 *All data on this page represents the most recent data available.
 Please visit our Newborn Numbers page and download the Excel spreadsheet to explore the data further.

 Heavy burden of psychosocial and economic cost on families and nations

 The burden of stillbirth affects women, families, caregivers, communities, and society.
 Parents experience various psychological symptoms that often persist long after the death of their baby but could be mitigated by respectful maternity services, including bereavement care.
 An estimated 4·2 million women are living with depression associated with a previous stillbirth.
 Stigma and taboo further exacerbate trauma for families, and fatalism impedes stillbirth prevention.

 Most stillbirths are preventable with health system improvements